Have you ever taken a photo and wondered why it does not look the same on your screen as it did on the camera?

 Using the ColorHug it takes about 30 minutes to take several hundred measurements from which the client software creates an ICC color profile.
 This color profile file can then be saved and used to make colors look correct on your monitor.

-Introducing the ColorHug
+Introducing the ColorHug2

 The ColorHug is an open source display colorimeter.
 It allows you to calibrate your screen so it can display accurate colors.
+ColorHug2 was built as an upgrade to the original ColorHug device that was only capable of profiling some types of display.

 ColorHugALS is a new OpenHardware device for ambient light brightness adjustment.